nickabattista/IB2d/pyIB2d/README.txt

     - Matplotlib
     - Numba (available via Anaconda. not optional b/c the code crawls without it: 600% speedup)
     - pyFFTW (optional. if not already installed, "pip install pyfftw")
-    - vtk (optional. if not already installed, "conda install -c menpo vtk")
+    - vtk (optional. if not already installed, "pip install vtk")

 The optional libraries, while not necessary, will speed up the simulations significantly (e.g. in the case of pyFFTW, approximately 20%).
 Additionally, an